 THIS DATE IN HISTORY: Aug.
 22

-1974: Longtime Montreal Canadiens star Dickie Moore is one of seven men inducted into the Hockey Hall of Fame.
+1974: Dickie Moore, a forward who's one of the key players during the Montreal Canadiens' dynasty of the late 1950s, is one of seven men inducted into the Hockey Hall of Fame.

 Video: Dickie Moore was high-scoring wing, fierce competitor

-1977: Jean-Guy Talbot becomes the 16th coach in the history of the New York Rangers.
+1977: Jean-Guy Talbot is hired as the 16th coach in the history of the New York Rangers.
 He replaces John Ferguson, who steps away to concentrate on his role as general manager.
 Talbot gets the Rangers into the Stanley Cup Playoffs for the first time in three seasons, but he and Ferguson are fired in June 1978 and replaced by Fred Shero.